cdiggins/plato/README.md

 Features that we can exepct Plato to support in the near future:

 * Support for unique types - types which have only one reference and can be mutated.
-* Inferred type of polymorphic types - for example have an implicitly type variable initialized with a lambda or array
 * A visual syntax - a representation of Plato code as a dataflow graph.
 * Default concept implementations - concepts have auto-generated default implementations that are a tuple of fields and functions.